Using Social Cues to Recognize Task Failures for HRI: Overview, State-of-the-Art, and Future Directions: Theme 2: Recognizing task failures in human-robot interaction research

 \subsection{What types of robot errors exist?}

-A look into the literature reveals various detailed examples of robot errors.
-For instance, \citet{cuadra2021my} focuses on conversational repair by studying self-repair methods for voice assistants.
-Self-repair methods are an area of research that is of interest, but where a lot of gaps remain.
-In the example error depicted in \autoref{fig_cuadra2021fig1}, a voice assistant makes a conversational error in misunderstanding a word in a user command for something else.
-Looking at a visual example like this alerts us of the complexity, richness, and diversity of robot errors.
-To start, robots can be anthropomorphic or not,or perform tasks in similar ways to humans (e.g., how Alexa responds with spoken words) or tasks that have no human equivalent (e.g., some industrial human-robot collaboration robots).
-Likewise, some instances of robot errors can reasonably follow similar definitions to human errors, as we reviewed in \ref{sec:theme1} (Theme 1), whereas for other errors these definitions will not hold.
+We can imagine a voice assistant that misunderstands a user command for something else (e.g., \citet{cuadra2021my}, \autoref{fig_cuadra2021fig1}).
+Looking at an example like this alerts us of the complexity and richness of errors committed by robots and non-robotic interactive agents.
+To illustrate the complexity of this space, robots can be either anthropomorphic or not, and perform tasks in similar ways to humans (e.g., how Alexa responds with spoken words) or tasks that have no human equivalent.
+Likewise, some robot errors can follow similar definitions to human errors, as we reviewed in Section \ref{sec:3-1-humanerror} (Theme 1), whereas for other errors these definitions will not hold (for example, hardware failures).